 Alpine Butterfly Knot

-One of the most versatile knots for camping with tarps is the alpine butterfly knot or butterfly loop.
+One of the most versatile knots for tarp is the alpine butterfly knot or butterfly loop.
 It’s a mid-line rigging knot that’s used to form a fixed loop in the center of a rope.
 It serves many applications, from tying in a harness in rock climbing to isolating damaged sections of a string without having to cut it.

-The bowline knot or sometimes referred to as the king of knots because of its importance, is the most useful knot you’ll ever learn.
-This variation of knot forms a fixed and secured loop at the end of a line that’s guaranteed not to jam.
+The bowline knot is sometimes referred to as the king of knots because of its importance.
+We don’t exaggerate when we say it’s the most useful tarp knot you’ll ever learn.
+This knot variation forms a fixed and secured loop at the end of a line that’s guaranteed not to jam.
 Plus, it’s easy to tie and untie even after being subjected to severe strain.

 Now that we’ve laid out the essential knots for tarp camping, it’s time for you to grab a paracord and work on that muscle memory.

-What type of knots have you mastered?
+What type of tarp knots have you mastered?
 Let us know in the comments section below.